Forbidden Passages

 Forbidden Passages: Writings Banned in Canada is a compilation book about censorship edited by Patrick Califia with an introduction by Janine Fuller.
 It was published in 1995 by Cleis Press.
-Most of the works in the book involve topics relating to LGBT and specifically gay and lesbian homosexuality issues.
+Most of the works in the book involve topics relating to LGBTQ and specifically gay and lesbian homosexuality issues.

 Forbidden Passages features works seized at the Canada–United States border by the Canada Border Services Agency intended for delivery to the store Little Sister's Book and Art Emporium in Vancouver.

 The book won the Lambda Literary Award in the Editor's Choice category at the 8th Lambda Literary Awards in 1996; also receiving a nomination in the anthologies category.

 Background

 Forbidden Passages features works seized at the border between Canada and the United States by the Canada Border Services Agency which were intended for delivery to the store Little Sister's Book and Art Emporium in Vancouver.
 The book's proceeds went to legal costs incurred by the bookstore during its court case against the censorship by Canada, Little Sisters Book and Art Emporium v.
 Canada.
 The bookstore was close to bankruptcy at the time subsequent to anti-pornography initiatives carried out by the Canadian government.